 Devon Daniels/Red Beast Morpher Ranger

-- Adaptational Nice Guy: Is more friendlier than the anit-social and blunt Hiromu from Go-Busters.
+- Adaptational Nice Guy: He's more friendly than the anti-social and blunt Hiromu from Go-Busters.

 - Alliterative Name: Devon Daniels.

 - Black and Nerdy: He's African-American and a huge video game fan.